-2. Wear Something Cool
+2. Wear Clothes that Will Keep You Cool

 Be sure to wear something that is cool, and that breathes.
-Sleeveless tops are good, but if you are going to be in air-conditioned museums all day or you are a woman who likes to cover her arms, try wearing short sleeves or 3/4 length sleeves in a very light fabric such as cotton.
+Sleeveless or short sleeve tops are perfect for summer in NYC, but if you are going to be in air-conditioned museums all day, or you are a woman who likes to cover her arms, try wearing short sleeves or 3/4 length sleeves in a light, cool fabric.

 Of all the points I’m making today, this is by far the most important.
 New York is a walking city.
 Everybody walks everywhere, and nobody is checking you out to see what shoes you have on.
 So do yourself a favor and find yourself the softest, most comfortable walking shoes, with arch support if necessary.

-4. Pants are Perfect; Shorts are O.K.
+4. Cropped Pants are Chicer Than Shorts

+If you want to get some sun on your legs, but don’t want to wear shorts, then do as New Yorkers do and wear a casual summer skirt.
+You can choose a denim skirt, a casual pleated skirt, a soft knit jogger skirt, a chambray shirt, or a tropical print skirt.
 There are so many cute, casual skirts out there that you can dress down with a tee-shirt or dress up by adding fab jewelry and shoes.
 Skirts are very versatile and great for wearing in New York in the summer.

-7. A Hands-Free Bag Helps
+9. A Hands-Free Bag Helps

-Whether it’s your 1st time or 40th time to the city that never sleeps, do have fun, no matter what you end up wearing!
+Whether it’s your 1st time or 40th time to the city that never sleeps, have fun, no matter what you end up wearing!

-Going to the theatre?
+Are you going to the theatre?
 Here’s what to wear to a Broadway show in NYC?

 Did you like this Post?